DeepwaterExploration/DWE_OS/README.md

 - Save the process list:
 `pm2 save`

-- Enable startup for pm2 (this command is specific to raspberry pi): `sudo pm2 startup systemd -u pi --hp /home/pi/`
+- Enable startup for pm2: `sudo pm2 startup systemd -u $LOGNAME --hp $HOME`

 #### **Running**
 To run the application temporarily (this is only if you do **not want to install** with auto-launch):